Brian Labone: Career

-Labone played 26 times for England between 1962 and 1970.
+Labone played 26 times for England national team between 1962 and 1970.
 He withdrew from England's 1966 World Cup squad because of his imminent marriage but played in three of the four games in the World Cup in 1970 in Mexico.

 In 1970–71 Labone sustained a serious injury to his Achilles tendon and retired from playing.
 A few years earlier he had announced, at the beginning of the season, his intention to retire at the end of that season, in typical fashion giving the club as much notice as possible so that he could be replaced.
 Such was the outcry however that he changed his mind and played on for two more seasons.

-Post-playing and death
+Later life and death

 Labone maintained his links with Everton where he worked as a guide for guests & visitors and a website columnist.
-Labone was included in Everton's 'Greatest Ever Team' as voted for by the fans at the start of the 2003/04 season to mark the club's 125th anniversary.
+Labone was included in Everton's 'Greatest Ever Team' as voted for by the fans at the start of the 2003–04 season to mark the club's 125th anniversary.

 Whilst returning home from an Everton fans awards evening at the Winslow Hotel in Walton, Labone died suddenly after collapsing in the street close to his Lydiate home at the age of 66.
 He was survived by Pat, his wife of 40 years, and daughter Rachelle (born 1970).

 Another former Everton captain, Kevin Ratcliffe, paid the following tribute: "Brian was Everton.
 If you could put together a team of every player that has ever captained Everton, every one of us would turn to Brian to lead us out.
 He will always be known as the captain of Everton".
 Everton Chairman Bill Kenwright also paid tribute by saying: "On the foot of the Dixie Dean statue outside Goodison Park are the words 'Footballer, Gentleman, Evertonian'.
 Those words summed up Dixie and they apply, equally, to the great Brian Labone."
 Part of Everton's home ground, Goodison Park, was named in his honour.